 Let’s face it: some names just don’t roll off our tongues with ease.
 Other names bring up unpleasant memories of previous connections.
 And some names just don’t seem a good fit for your newest family member.
+Whatever the reason, if your new dog’s name doesn’t bring a smile to your face, it’s time for a change!

 In all our years of adopting cats and dogs, we’ve only kept the shelter name for one of our pets.
 Yoda, a Terrier mix, came to us with his name that seemed just right for the wise and spritely little fellow that he was.